 Get Your Shot and Get Out

-As the wedding photographer, you have the freedom to travel around during the wedding.
+As the wedding photographer, you have the freedom to travel around during the wedding, especially if you do photojournalistic wedding photography.
 You might be in the aisle while the bride walks down, or you might be on the dance floor with the couple while they enjoy their first dance.

 That is great if you have the confidence to get close and get the important shots.
 Remember however, that you are not the only person in the room and that while you want to create good memories, make sure there aren’t 250 people who only remember what a jerk the photographer was.